 Team Amibio: The Algorithms and Methods for Integrative Biology (AMIBio) team is a research group in Bioinformatics contributing predictive computational methods for key questions in molecular and structural biology, with a strong expertise on (Ribo-)Nucleic Acids.

-Team GeoViC: The Geometric & Visual Computing (GeoViC) team is a Computer Graphics and Computer Vision group tackling geometric data analysis, 3D modelling and computer animation, with applications ranging from individual shapes to complex virtual worlds.
+Team VISTA: The VISTA (Visual Worlds: Temporal Analysis, Animation and Authoring) team is a Computer Graphics and Computer Vision group tackling 3D interactive creation of animated content and automatic video analysis, with applications ranging from individual shapes to complex virtual worlds.

 This group includes two teams GRACE (INRIA/LIX) and Networks (LIX).
 Their ambition is the development of the “digitized society” by providing efficient and secure communications in a wide range of applications.

 Team GRACE: GRACE mainly focuses on communication and computation security by developing researches in cryptography (number-theoretic, curve-based, code-based), cybersecurity and coding theory.